mecid/mecid.github.io/_posts/2019-09-18-redux-like-state-container-in-swiftui.md

 }
 ```

 We add support for *async tasks* by introducing *Effect* protocol. *Effect* is a sequence of *Actions* which we can publish using Combine framework's *Publisher* type.
-It allows us to handle async jobs using *Combine* and then publish a *mutation* which will be used by *reducer* to apply on the current state.
+It allows us to handle async jobs using *Combine* and then publish *actions* which will be used by *reducer* to apply on the current state.

 ```swift
 final class Store<State, Action>: ObservableObject {